 It was April 14, 1865, when John Wilkes Booth learned that Lincoln would be attending a play at Ford’s Theatre that evening.
 Lincoln, along with his entourage, arrived late to the performance and were directed to his box, which sat above the right side of the stage.
 President Lincoln’s bodyguard John F. Parker, one of the four officers who had been assigned to guard the President, was stationed outside of the box and wasn’t able to see the stage, so he moved down to the first gallery to enjoy the play.
 Once intermission came, Parker left the Ford Theatre altogether to join the footman and coachman of Lincoln’s carriage for a drink at the saloon next door to the theatre, leaving Lincoln unguarded for Booth.

-John Wilkes Booth managed to make his way to Lincoln’s box and shot him in the back of the head.
+John Wilkes Booth managed to make his way to Lincoln’s box, where he then shot him in the back of the head.
+Booth timed the shot to be at a moment where there was typically loud laughter from the audience, so it’s likely that many audience members never even heard the shot.
 President Abraham Lincoln died the next morning.
-It was the first time in the history of United States that a President had been assassinated.
+It was the first time in the history of the United States that a President had been assassinated.

-We are all familiar with the fact that President Abraham Lincoln was assassinated on April 14, 1865, but not many people know that Lincoln authorized the creation of the Secret Service on the same day he was assassinated.
+While most of us are quite familiar with the details of President Lincoln’s assassination on April 14th, what many people do not know is that the president had signed a piece of legislation to create the Secret Service the very same day he was assassinated.

 Starting with McKinley’s successor, Theodore Roosevelt, Presidential security became a duty of the Secret Service.
 In 1917 Secret Service protection was broadened to include all members of the First Family.
 In 1951 protection of the Vice President was added and in 1968 protection of all Presidential candidates was also added.